linkml/schemasheets/docs/index.md

 ## Future Developments

-Schemasheets was released at the beginning of 2022.
-It is not yet production software, and some parts may not be stable.
-We hope to harden parts of the toolchain, and also add more features that make it easier for non-technical people to use, include:
+We hope to soon harden parts of the toolchain, and also add more features that make it easier for non-technical people to use, include:

 - Web based tooling for managing schemas
 - Integration of existing LinkML tools, such as automated schema inference and mapping

+## How to read this documentation

+Use the section headings at the top of this page to jump to any section, or Previous/Next to follow in a linear order.